 84% supported eradicating stoats.

 The Education Officer is responsible for working with teachers and youth leaders so young people in Orkney have opportunities to learn about the wildlife that lives here, the threats it faces and can be actively involved in its protection.
 The community team runs events, provides regular updates, is here to answer questions and support people to get involved.

-Throughout the project, the Education Officer can visit schools across Orkney to deliver a series of lessons and assemblies about Orkney’s native wildlife and the threat of invasive non-native species particularly stoats.
+Throughout the project, the Education Officer is visiting schools across Orkney to deliver a series of lessons and assemblies about Orkney’s native wildlife and the threat of invasive non-native species particularly stoats.

 Students and teachers are introduced to the project and sessions also cover trap safety awareness, vital knowledge if children find traps in the countryside.
 All lessons are adjusted for the age group and linked to the Curriculum for Excellence.